MichaelCastiau/boosted-revolt-dashboard/README.md

 This repository only contains the executable binairies of the Boosted ReVOLT!
 Dashboard in `.bin` format.
 To update your Boosted ReVOLT! dashboard firmware, please refer to the [ReVOLT!
 Desktop Tool](https://github.com/MichaelCastiau/boosted-revolt-tool) that will update your dashboard automatically.

+The binairies can be found in the releases of this repository.

 ## Flashing Your Dashboard

 **For first generation dashboards, we encourage soldering the programmer wires manually, using an STLink V2 for flashing the software**